Writing in childhood: 4. The commanding stage (12-18 years)

 The final stage of the development of writing in childhood and adolescence is known as the commanding stage It is characterized by mature writing skills, including the ability to write for different purposes and audiences, to use a variety of writing styles and genres, and to revise and edit writing for clarity and effectiveness.
 At this stage, children have become confident and skilled writers, in control of the grammar and written language conventions, which allows them to use writing to achieve their goals and express their ideas with clarity and precision.
 This stage represents the culmination of years of developing writing skills and is a key indicator of a child's ability to communicate effectively through writing, preparing them for the demands of academic writing and other forms of written communication in adulthood.

 Principles

 Some principles are used to identify the different stages of development that children have mastered.
 These principles are the recurring principle, the generative principle, the inventory principle, and the sign principle.
+These principles were originally outlined in Marie Clay's book, What Did I Write?, and have been widely accepted.

 The Recurring Principle

 This principle is when children understand the repetition of patterns and shapes in English writing.
 Some examples of these can include scribbles that follow a similar pattern.
+This repetition is important because it builds cognitive reinforcement for the writing skills that are being taught and learned.
+This reinforcement will later contribute to the expansion of writing and writing skills in the future.
+Deborah Wells Rowe and Sandra Jo Wilson wrote in their article, The Development of a Descriptive Measure of Early Childhood Writing: Results From the Write Start!
+Writing Assessment, "To participate as writers, children had to construct understandings about what writing marks look like and how writers choose which kinds of marks to make."

 Generating Principle

-This is when children reorganize a limited set of units to create new meanings by combining or arranging elements in a variety of ways.
-This can be illustrated through the use of letters, but do not formulate words through writing.
+This principle describes when children reorganize a limited set of units and create new meanings by experimenting with the way they are combined or arranged.
+This can be illustrated through the use of letters, however this principle focuses on exploration and creating new combinations rather than precise word formation.